jbakse/site_builder/docs/comp_form/pixels/index.md

 : Instead of choosing a color at random, this example calculates a color based on the current `x` and `y` position of the pixel being set.

-### A Third Example
+### Random Access Example

-The first two examples use a nested loop to set a value for every pixel in the image.
-This pattern often used in pixel generating and processing scripts, but not always.
+The first two examples use a nested loop to set a value for every pixel in the image; it visits every pixel in a sequential order.
+That pattern is commonly used in pixel generating and processing scripts, but not always.
 This example places red pixels at random places on the image.

 ::: js-lab
 /comp_form/pixels/sketches/basic_pixels_3.js